 This system took a slightly longer approach (though by no means a long-term strategy).
 It also came with a bit less risk than S1.
 The signal to enter using this system, for a long position, was when the current price exceeded the high of the previous 55 days.
 For a short position, the signal to enter was when the price dipped below the low of the last 55 days.
 Unlike with S1, the signal to enter the market applied whether the preceding breakout was a winner.
 The signal to exit for S2 was when the price hit a 20-day low (for long positions) or high (for short positions).

 Once a trend has been found, knowing when to exit the strategy is potentially even more challenging, and greed and fear can often cause poor exits.
 The exit strategy of both S1 and S2 aimed to eliminate the impact of these two emotions.
-If a turtle made a trade and profits kept increasing, the turtle might be tempted to stay in the position and make even more money, but if the system the turtle was using said to exit, the turtle had to exit.
+If a turtle made a trade and profits kept increasing, the turtle might be tempted to stay in the position and make even more money, but if the turtle’s system said to exit, the turtle had to exit.
 Conversely, if the turtle could exit the strategy and make a profit, the turtle may fear staying in too long and losing that profit, but if the exit strategy didn’t tell the turtle to exit, the turtle had to stick with that trade.

 The Rules – Position Sizing

 Position sizing requires adjusting the size of a position based on the dollar volatility of that market.
 Since more volatility means more risk, the goal was to find investment opportunities with similar risk per dollar invested.
 This way, the turtles could diversify their portfolio among investments with similar levels of risk.